 By Amy Clausen

 My partner and I are both avid campers.
-He does most of the heavy lifting, and I like to organize all of our gear and look for interesting trails and diversions in one of our many books of BC maps.
+He does most of the heavy lifting, and I like to organize all of our gear and look for interesting trails and diversions in one of our many books and online.
 We have enjoyed many nights in off-the-beaten track campsites around the province, hunkered down to play cards by candle light, enjoying a meal cooked on an open flame.

 When we had our baby, we were told it would probably be years before we would get back to our outdoor pursuits, and then even then, we would be compromising more than camping.
 But this year, when April rolled around, I still felt the call of the wild.
 For me, every year, April signals the beginning of the camping season.
 I eagerly shake out my tarps, inspect my gear, and prepare for the first, rainy weekend in the woods.
 And after three months of sleepless nights and nursing almost constantly, I was ready for a change of scene.
 Why not give camping with baby a shot?